 - Temperature: Press the knob to select and adjust the temperature indicated in degrees Celsius.
 Check each materials’ recommended post-curing temperature before beginning a cycle.

 While preheating, the display shows the preheating status, including the current and the target temperature.
 After beginning a cure cycle, the display shows the remaining time and additional menu options.
-Choose “Pause” to turn off the header and LEDs, while preserving the remaining time in the cure cycle.
+Choose “Pause” to turn off the heater and LEDs, while preserving the remaining time in the cure cycle.
 Opening the cover automatically pauses the cure cycle.
 Choose “End” to cancel the remaining time in the cure cycle while also stopping the heater and LEDs.

 1. Insert washed and dried prints.